"It’s an amazing thing to be able to do for a family"

 Marie Curie Nurse Paula Grufferty is a dedicated member of the rapid response team.
-She is passionate about the people she looks after, and knows exactly why she’s wearing her daffodil this March.
+She tells us how passionate she is about the people she looks after, and why she loves her job.

 It’s so important for families to know there’s going to be someone there to look after their loved one at the end of their life, and to support them emotionally too.

 People will often want to talk about themselves and tell you their story.
 Our work is all about respecting people, and treating them with dignity.

 A special relationship

 I’ll often visit the same patient and family several times, and you quickly get to know them.